nirajunib/SIT753-DevOps-Pipeline/README.md

-A simple NodeJS web application with database built on MVC framework.
+A simple NodeJS web application with database built on MVC framework with `tests`.

 ## Starting server
 ```bash